Condensation of random walks and the Wulff crystal: Proof of Theorem

-For the upper-bound on $\diam(R_t)$, in the case $d=2$ or the upper bound on $|R_t|$ in the general case $d\ge 2$, we proceed as follows.
+For the upper-bound on $\diam(R_t)$ in the case $d=2$, or the upper bound on $|R_t|$ in the general case $d\ge 2$, we proceed as follows.
 We focus on the bound on $|R_t|$ in the general case $d\ge2$, which requires a few more ideas.
-For each edge $e$, consider the unit area plaquette $p(e)$, orthogonal to $e$ and such that the centre of $p(e)$ coincides with the midpoint of the edge $e$. \begin{dfn} By a self-avoiding surface, we mean a connected union of plaquettes with disjoint $(d-1)$-dimensional interior. \end{dfn} When $d=2$, this is essentially equivalent to a self-avoiding loop.
-Let $c_n$ denote the number of self-avoiding surfaces with $n$ plaquettes, and let
+For each edge $e$, consider the unit area plaquette $p(e)$, orthogonal to $e$ and such that the centre of $p(e)$ coincides with the midpoint of the edge $e$. \begin{dfn} By a self-avoiding surface, we mean a connected union of plaquettes with disjoint $(d-1)$-dimensional interior. \end{dfn} When $d=2$, this is essentially equivalent to a self-avoiding walk.
+Let $\cS_{n}$ denote the set of self-avoiding surfaces with $n$ plaquettes, and contained in a ball of radius $n$ about the origin.
+Let $c_n = |\cS_n|$ and let

-Note that when $d = 2$, the limsup is a limit and is (by definition) equal to the connective constant of $\Z^2$.
+Note that when $d = 2$, the limsup is a limit and is (essentially by definition) equal to the connective constant of $\Z^2$.
 It is easy to check that $1\le \alpha \le (2d)^{2d} < \infty$ in general, which is all we will use.

 To each finite $G \subset \Z^d$ we can associate a finite self-avoiding surface, where the plaquettes are obtained by considering each of the edges $e = (x,y)$, with $x \in G$ and $y \in \Ext(G)$.
-Let $\Sigma$ be the surface associated with $R_t$, and let $\cS_{j_1, \ldots,j_d}$ denote the set of surfaces where the diameter in each direction $1, \ldots, d$, does not exceed $j_1, \ldots, j_d$ respectively.
-Let $\Sigma$ be the (random) self-avoiding surface associated with $R_t$, and let $\cS_{j}$ denote the set of closed circuits whose bounded component has a boundary of size $j$ and contains the origin.
-For a given closed circuit $\sigma \in \cS_j$, we have by \eqref{expcostEt}
+Let $\cS_{j_1, \ldots,j_d}$ denote the set of surfaces where the diameter in each direction $1, \ldots, d$, does not exceed $j_1, \ldots, j_d$ respectively.
+Let $\Sigma$ be the (random) self-avoiding surface associated with $R_t$.
+For a given self-avoiding surface $\sigma \in \cS_j$, we have by the same argument as in \eqref{expcostEt} (since each plaquette corresponds to an edge $(x,y)$ such that the corresponding exponential random variable $E_{xy}$ satisfies $E_{xy} > \beta$, and these events are independent even for edges which share vertices)

 Let $\beta_1 > \beta_0 = \log \alpha$ and assume that $\beta>\beta_1$.
 Let $\beta'_1 = (\beta_0 + \beta_1 )/2$.
 Note that for $n$ large enough, we have $|\cS_n| \le \exp ( \beta_1' n)$.

 Therefore, by \eqref{expcostGamma},